Hippocratic Utility and Status Quo Bias: Abstract

 \section{Abstract}

-A utility function has been proposed that values more those lives that are saved by not imposing a harmful treatment and values less those lives that could be saved by treating people who would otherwise die.
+A utility function has been proposed that values more lives that are lost than those that are saved.
 I do not dispute the ethical motivation behind this kind of asymmetry.
-However, as my example illustrates, the scope of applicability of such a decision criterion may be limited.
+However, I show with a simple example that the scope of applicability of such a decision criterion is considerably more limited than it may first appear.